Creating an FSA ID

 8. Hit acceptance of the terms and conditions

-10. It will take 3-5 days to be verified by the social security administration
+10. It will take 3-5 days to be verified by the Social Security Administration

 Email Importance

+The Department of Education designed the FSA ID to simplify the process.
+On the government website, studentaid.gov, families can find a list of frequently asked questions for families to review.
+Throughout the screens, icons describe what fields are required.
+On the StudentAid.gov website, individuals can complete the FAFSA, view their loan inventory, and submit the loan forgiveness form, among other options.
 The StudentAid.gov website will only have federal student loan data.
 If you plan to use a private loan to help supplement the cost of paying for college, that information will not be available there.
-A credit report is the only way to see all of your student loans if you have both.
-If you are considering using private loans for paying for college or refinancing, then PayForED can also help with our Private Loan MarketPlace.
+A credit report is the only way to see all your student loans if you have both.
+If you are considering using private loans for college expenses or refinancing, PayForED can also assist with our Private Loan Marketplace.

 Share this on